Muhammad-Hurraira/Customer_Churn_Prediction_Bank_Customers/oneREADME.md

 │
 ├── Customer_Churn_Prediction.ipynb   # Main notebook
 ├── README.md                         # Project description
-└── requirements.txt                  # Dependencies (optional)
 ```

 ## 📬 Contact

-Feel free to reach out for feedback, questions, or collaboration at [your-email@example.com].
+Feel free to reach out for feedback, questions, or collaboration at https://www.linkedin.com/in/muhammad-hurraira-0993a4346/.